Jefferson Street Traffic Calming

 Not sure how dramatic spill-over effects would be to other streets, but I know European cities typically tackle traffic calming on a neighborhood level to exactly avoid this.
 Given the limited budget currently allocated to traffic calming, I am not hopeful the city will be able to broaden its approach anytime soon.
 So my question is: what are the options for residents to help out with traffic calming?
 For example: - could they place large planters that serve as a chicanes at the corners of a block or intersection, so cars can't zip through intersections as quickly? - could they plant a little community garden in the middle of an intersection to turn it into a mini round about? - could they mark "temporary" sidewalks or bike lanes to narrow the often overly wide neighborhood streets? - could they park their utility trailers on the street to narrow the street to its minimum requirement? - could they switch from parallel parking to angled parking, alternating from one side of the street to the other, to break the straight line enabling cars to speed? - and so on.
 For all such measures, it seems budget should not be the limiting factor.
 What is the process that residents should follow to pursue such initiatives?

-Gotom22 asked about 4 years ago
+Gotom22 asked over 4 years ago

 Your ideas are being considered...